wkillerud/pr/README.md

 1. Fork this repository
 2. Clone your fork to your PC
-3. In your local clone, create a branch from `master`
+3. In your local clone, create a branch from `main`
 4. Change or add a file
 5. Commit your change
 6. Push the changes to your fork
-7. Create a pull request to the `master` branch of `wkillerud/pr`
+7. Create a pull request to the `main` branch of `wkillerud/pr`
 8. I'll look over the pull request, and if it looks OK I'll merge it!

 ### Forking